MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/networkcriterion.md

 ---
-title: NetworkCriterion Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: NetworkCriterion Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: The network criterion that you can include when requesting keyword ideas or traffic estimates.
 ---
-# NetworkCriterion Data Object
+# NetworkCriterion Data Object - Ad Insight
 The network criterion that you can include when requesting keyword ideas or traffic estimates.

 ## Syntax